Hundreds of not-for-profit leaders now have the chance to win a part-scholarship to complete the acclaimed ICDA Diploma

 Note: Scholarships cannot be combined with any special discounts.
 Only one scholarship can be granted per applicant.

 Please feel free to apply for all of the rounds you identify with, where you meet the specific eligibility criteria outlined.

 The community sector is full of fearless advocates and advocacy groups, but if we’re serious about getting the message across, then it’s important that advocacy groups have the knowledge in the board room that will help them flourish.
-The Advocacy round of the Our Community diversity scholarships is for those who work or volunteer with an organisation advocating for a change in our communities that will help shape a better future.
+The Advocacy round of the ICDA diversity scholarships is for those who work or volunteer with an organisation advocating for a change in our communities that will help shape a better future.

 It is essential that community boards reflect the communities they seek to serve.
-The Board diversity round of the Our Community diversity scholarships is for anyone from a culturally and/or linguistically diverse backgroup wants a leg-up to represent and serve the most underrepresented groups in the country.
+The CALD diversity round of the ICDA diversity scholarships is for anyone from a culturally and/or linguistically diverse backgroup wants a leg-up to represent and serve their community.

 Throughout Australia, there are many faith-based organisations seeking to improve our society, offering homeless people a safe place to sleep, food to the hungry, or education to those in need of a helping hand, faith-based organisations provide a vital role in our communities.
-The Faith-based round of the Our Community diversity scholarships is for those working or volunteering at organisations that work to advance or promote religious or spiritual beliefs and practices, including Christianity, Islam, Hinduism, Judaism and Buddhism, and their sub-types, as well as other sacred and spiritual belief systems.
+The Faith-based round of the ICDA diversity scholarships is for those working or volunteering at organisations that work to advance or promote religious or spiritual beliefs and practices, including Christianity, Islam, Hinduism, Judaism and Buddhism, and their sub-types, as well as other sacred and spiritual belief systems.

 First Nations Affairs